armandojaleo/CosmoEmbedings/README.md

 - **Embedding-centric knowledge**: Each block is an embedding (e.g., text, image, audio) that represents a unit of meaning or data.
 - **Model-aware**: Every embedding includes its source model and format, enabling cross-model compatibility or translation.
-- **Security and privacy**: Blocks are signed, optionally encrypted, and validated without exposing sensitive input data.
+- **Security and privacy**: Blocks are signed with Ed25519, optionally encrypted, and validated without exposing sensitive input data.
 - **Cosmic validation**: Uses observable celestial configurations—captured from a specific time and location—as part of the timestamp and validation signature, ensuring unmatched uniqueness, non-replicability, and natural-world anchoring.
 - **Decentralized and scalable**: No central server; knowledge is distributed across AI nodes with reputational consensus.
 - **Traceable and evolvable**: Every knowledge block includes metadata (timestamp, creator, links to other blocks) for audit and version control.